 The Nativity play was held at night, on the last school day of the year before Christmas break.
 It was a big party, and that one in particular was kind of a big deal — my school happened to be the latest sibling of a very large and very well established Benedictine college in the Philippines.
 So, there were more than the usual number of robed Benedictine monks roaming around.
 Even more visually-memorable: There was a mini-flood of nuns, from our sister all-girls’ college, all excited and a twitter about the event — I guess taking nun vows does not render one immune from attacks of “Awwww” upon seeing 5-and-6-year-olds in Biblical costume, many of the boys running around with black-markered beards.
 But the most interesting, probably unbelievable, part?
 One of the nuns was my father’s aunt, Sister Mercedes Sarte.

 Note that I really know squat about the following details — I just picked all this up over the years from various “family” sources who likely knew just about as much as I did (nothing!) — but heck if that’ll stop me from sharing it with you: Old large family and landowners, the original Sartes.
 And like all older established land-owning families in the country, the kids’ futures all seemed to be predestined and distributed evenly among all the various important and influential segments of society.
 There were the ones sent to study law and prepped to be politicians.
-Military.
+The military.
 And there were the doctors.
 The academics and educators.
 And the business people (land-owning farmers, really, if you think about it).
-And then, usually the youngest ones who missed out on all the good assignments, those were sent to the Catholic Church.
-My grandfather’s generation, I guess the religion detail went to Mercedes.
-That’s what I was told anyway; heck if I really know if any of that was true.
-Sounds good though.
+Now frankly, granted I’m at the bottom of the list of folks to ask about anything family-related, but I’d be hard-pressed to think of anyone in my family then who wasn’t lawyering, politicking or landowning.
+But that distributed thing makes for a good story, doesn’t it?